DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/columnChooser/position.md

 Configures the column chooser's position.

 ---
 You can specify the [my](/api-reference/50%20Common/Object%20Structures/positionConfig/my '/Documentation/ApiReference/Common/Object_Structures/PositionConfig/my/'), [at](/api-reference/50%20Common/Object%20Structures/positionConfig/at '/Documentation/ApiReference/Common/Object_Structures/PositionConfig/at/'), and [of](/api-reference/50%20Common/Object%20Structures/positionConfig/of.md '/Documentation/ApiReference/Common/Object_Structures/PositionConfig/#of') properties to position a column chooser.
+Set the **position** property to *undefined* to display the column chooser at the bottom right corner (default position).

 ---
 ##### jQuery